gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations-quickstart.md

 -->

-The following sections provide an overview to the [spring-data-gemfire-name] annotations to get started quickly.
+The following sections provide an overview to the Spring Data for VMware GemFire annotations to get started quickly.

-All annotations provide additional configuration attributes along with associated <a href="#bootstrap-annotation-config-properties">properties</a> to conveniently customize the configuration and behavior of [vmware-gemfire-short-name] at runtime.
-However, in general, none of the attributes or associated properties are required to use a particular [vmware-gemfire-short-name] feature.
+All annotations provide additional configuration attributes along with associated <a href="#bootstrap-annotation-config-properties">properties</a> to conveniently customize the configuration and behavior of GemFire at runtime.
+However, in general, none of the attributes or associated properties are required to use a particular GemFire feature.
 Simply declare the annotation to enable the feature and you are done.
 Refer to the individual Javadoc of each annotation for more details.

 ## <a id="configure-clientcache-application"></a>Configure a `ClientCache` Application

-To configure and bootstrap a [vmware-gemfire-short-name] `ClientCache` application, use the following:
+To configure and bootstrap a GemFire `ClientCache` application, use the following:

 ```highlight